-Native American language * American Indian tribes * What's new on our site today!
+Native American language * American Indian tribes * American Indians for kids

 Yucatec Maya Pronunciation and Spelling Guide

-The following charts show the pronunciation for the Yucatec Maya spellings we have used on our site, as well as some alternate spellings that you may find in other books and websites.
+Welcome to our Yucatec Maya alphabet page!
+The following charts show the pronunciation for the Yucatec Maya orthography we have used on our site, as well as some alternate spellings that you may find in other books and websites.

 Character